-V.S.
-VisitSweden AB's mission is to use effective communication channels to market Sweden as a tourist country to foreign target groups and contribute to increasing Sweden's attractiveness as a destination and to conduct PR and marketing measures, on market terms and for a market return, regarding specific destinations in Sweden and Sweden as a tourist country.
-In 2019 Visit Sweden was owned equally by the Swedish State and the visitor industry through Svensk Turism AB.
+Up until an EGM on 22 January 2021 V.S.
+VisitSweden AB's assignment was to use effective communication channels to market Sweden as a tourist country to foreign target groups and contribute to increasing Sweden's attractiveness as a destination and to conduct PR and marketing measures, on market terms and for a market return, regarding specific destinations in Sweden and Sweden as a tourist country.
+At an EGM on 22 January 2021 its assignment was amended to being "to use effective communication channels to market the whole of Sweden as a tourist country and contribute to increasing Sweden's attractiveness as a destination and to conduct PR and marketing measures, on market terms and for a market return, regarding specific destinations in Sweden and Sweden as a tourist country".
 On 1 January 2020 the Swedish State (through the Ministry of Enterprise and Innovation) acquired Svensk Turism AB's shares in V.S.
-VisitSweden AB and the enterprise therefore became fully state-owned.
-Through its operations V.S.
-VisitSweden AB contributes to greater international knowledge about and demand for Sweden as a destination.
+VisitSweden AB, Visit Sweden, and the enterprise therefore became fully state-owned.
+Through its activities Visit Sweden contributes to greater international knowledge about and demand for Sweden as a travel destination.
 The visitor industry offers an important and growing job market in Sweden and the enterprise's operations are expected to contribute to this positive development.